How To Get Tickets To The Louvre

 How far in advance can you buy tickets to the Louvre?

-The museum works on a time-slot system and there is very limited availability of tickets at the actual door.
+The museum works on a time-slot system and there is very limited availability of Louvre tickets at the door.
 You will be much better off booking your visit in advance – whether your trip is a last minute one, or you’ve been planning it for months.

 Can you buy tickets to the Louvre at the door?